14. October

 WDF World Cup

 Tomorrow in Seoul in the Republic Korea the WDF World Cup 2025 will begin.
-Teams from 47 nations will take part - some only with a men's team, most with a men's and a women's team and a lot with men, women and youth.
+Teams from 47 nations will take part - some only with a men's team, most with a men's and a women's team

 From the UK teams from England, Scotland, Wales and Northern Ireland will be in Korea but all without a youth team.
 Only the Republic of Ireland will come with a youth team as well.